 For his outstanding legal work, Mr. Kumin has been selected by his peers for the 2012-2023 editions of The Best Lawyers in America® in the categories of “Employment Law - Individuals” and “Litigation - Labor and Employment” for the D.C. area, as well as "Civil Rights Law" since 2020, and named multiple times by both Washingtonian magazine and “Super Lawyers” magazine as one of the area’s top employment attorneys.
 Since 2011, Martindale-Hubbell has rated Mr. Kumin “AV Preeminent,” its highest possible peer review rating, and Lawdragon included Mr. Kumin in its list of the "Top Leading Plaintiff Attorneys for 2020."
 In 2021, Chambers and Partners recognized Mr. Kumin in Band 1 of employment plaintiff attorneys in Washington D.C.
 From 2013 to 2015, Mr. Kumin served as the Co-Chair of the D.C.
 Bar Association's Labor & Employment Section, and was elected by the Section’s members to serve on its Steering Committee from 2012 to 2015.

-Mr. Kumin currently serves on both the Executive Board and on the Board of Directors of the Metropolitan Washington Employment Lawyers Association.
+Mr. Kumin is the President-Elect of the Metropolitan Washington Employment Lawyers Association, and also serves on the Executive Board.
 He has lectured about whistleblower retaliation claims, sexual harassment, discrimination, family medical leave, retaliation, religious harassment, wrongful discharge, equal pay laws, legal ethics, employee severance issues, SEC/IRS whistleblower tip awards, counterclaim defense, and litigation practice before the American Bar Association, the D.C.
 Bar Association, the National Employment Lawyers Association, the American Law Institute, Taxpayers Against Fraud, and employee and labor groups.
 A few years ago, at the invitation of the D.C.
 Office of Human Rights, Mr. Kumin helped provide training on a number of employment laws to over 500 District attorneys, human resource directors, managers, and employees.

 Mr. Kumin has considerable experience successfully litigating cases in federal and state courts, in arbitration, and before administrative agencies such as the Equal Employment Opportunity Commission and the Merit Systems Protection Board.
 He is a member of the National Employment Lawyers Association, the Metropolitan Washington Employment Lawyers Association, the American Bar Association, the District of Columbia Bar Association, and the California Bar Association.
 Mr. Kumin received his law degree from Yale Law School and his undergraduate degree from Brandeis University.
 Following law school graduation, Mr. Kumin served as a law clerk for the Honorable Judge Tena Campbell, U.S. District Court for the District of Utah.